totalspectrum/flexprop/README.md

 ## Installation on Mac OS X

-For Mac OS X, it's recommended to run the `flexprop.tcl` script from a command line.
+For Mac OS X, it's recommended to run the `flexprop` program from a command line (although it should work from the Finder as well, that just isn't tested as much).
 Pre-built binaries of the command line tools like `flexspin` and `loadp2` are provided.
 You may get a Gatekeeper warning about the binaries; if so you'll have to tell Gatekeeper to run them anyway.

 ## Building from source